Importation of Integumentary Tissue

 The following items may be released subsequent to visual inspection.
 They must be free from all feces, blood, dirt, and ectoparasites to qualify for exemption from further restrictions.
 Items that are found to be soiled, as above, are to be refused entry and either destroyed or returned to the country of origin.
 Alternatively, they may be directed to an approved premises for disinfection (refer to Item 7):

-- bongo drums with skins included, and processed hard-dried skins ready for use as drums, and similar uses; and
+- bongo drums with skins included, and processed hard-dried skins ready for use as drums, and similar uses

 The following items are released with documentation, stating U.S. origin acceptable to the CBSA:

-- wool, feathers, and down that have not been processed; and
+- wool, feathers, and down that have not been processed

 Also included in this category are trophies consisting of the whole (or part of the) skull from animals aged 30 months or older of the species Bos taurus and Bos indicus –namely, Highland Cattle and Texas Longhorns, or a mix thereof – from the U.S., with the following conditions (as the U.S. is considered to be of controlled risk for BSE by the OIE):